 |Fidelity Investments||$3.2 trillion||Founded in 1946, it has grown to become an asset manager and a discount broker catering to more than 27 million customers.
 It manages clients’ investment portfolios and offers an online platform to transact independently.|

 |Allianz Global Advisors||$2.4 trillion||It is one of the investment divisions of the German insurer Allianz.
 It was founded in the year 1890.|

 |JPMorgan Asset Management||$1.9 trillion||Founded in 1871, it is the asset management division of the larger investment bank group, J.P.
 Morgan Chase.
 In 2017, assets worth $1.3 billion were transferred from BlackRock as part of a new custody arrangement.|

 |Bank of New York Mellon||$1.9 trillion||Founded in 1784, this investment firm has a long history of over two centuries.
 During this period, it has grown into a large global entity with operations across 35 countries.|

 |Capital Group||$1.8 trillion||This Los Angeles-based investment firm was founded in the year 1931.
 It operates through its subsidiary, American Funds Distributors, and offers over 40 mutual funds.|

 |PIMCO||$1.8 trillion||Founded in 1971, this California-based firm was acquired by the German insurer Allianz and currently operates as one of its investment divisions.
 It is an autonomous subsidiary of the group.|

 Advantages of Fund Management

-- It allows the investors to access a diversified portfolio that comprise of investment in various sectors through different asset classes.
+- It allows the investors to access a diversified portfolio that comprises investments in various sectors through different asset classes.

 - It facilitates wealth creation over a period of time with the right mix of risk and return.